aydiegithub/mr-helpmate-ai/README.md

 - Chroma Cloud errors:
   - Verify `CHROMA_TENANT` and `CHROMA_DATABASE` names and your account access.
 - WebSocket connection issues:
-  - Ensure the session_id is consistent for conversation continuity.
+  - Ensure the server is running and accessible (check firewall/port forwarding in deployment).
-  - Check browser console for errors; ensure the WebSocket URL matches your deployment (localhost for local, Render URL for production).
+  - For local dev, use `http://localhost:8000`; for production, use the Render URL.
-- Deployment on Render fails:
+- LangChain graph errors:
-  - Confirm all environment variables are set in Render.
+  - Check console logs for node-specific errors (e.g., moderation or generation failures).
-  - Check build logs for dependency issues; ensure `uv` is compatible with Render's environment.
+  - Ensure all dependencies are installed via `uv add -r requirements.txt`.